ethereum/EIPs/assets/eip-6123/README.md

 ## Description

-The reference SDC implementation can be unit tested with hardhat to understand the trade process logic.
+The reference SDC implementation can be unit tested with Hardhat to understand the trade process logic.

-### Compile and run tests with hardhat
+### Compile and run tests with Hardhat

 We provide the essential steps to compile the contracts and run the provided unit tests.